marvingrieger/ioBroker.haassohn/README.md

 * HSP 7 DIANA (V7.04)
 * HSP 8 CATANIA II 444.08-ST (V5.10)

+This adapter has been tested on the following [Hark](https://www.hark.de) devices:
+* Hark Ecomat 6

 ## Features
 * All states of the device are read regularly (by polling) and represented in ioBroker
 * The polling interval, the IP address of the device as well as the device PIN can be configured